-In the right part of the screen you see links to the table "Catalogue" and "Projects".
-The first link is used to correctly pass on some data from the product data sheet to the catalogue, as some information is the same.
-The table "Product Data" serves as a master table; whenever things are changed there, such as the purchase price, these values are automatically changed in the catalogue through the link.
+In the right part of the screen you can see links to the "Catalogue" and "Projects" table.
+The first link is used to correctly pass some data from the product data sheet to the catalog, since some information is the same.
+The "Product Data" table serves as a master table; whenever things are changed there, such as the purchase price, these values are automatically changed in the catalog as a result of the link.
 In this way, purchase prices no longer have to be changed manually.

 The connection to the "Projects" table is used to link the project management around these products directly to the product data sheet.
-In this way, planned, ongoing and completed projects and marketing measures around the products are linked to the products themselves and your digital product management becomes a well-rounded affair.
+Thus, planned, ongoing and completed projects and marketing activities around the products are linked to the products themselves and your digital product management becomes a well-rounded affair.

 Project management and task management